Platformatory/blog/_posts/2024-12-30-debezium-oracledb-logminer.md

 # Redo Logs

   Oracle Redo logs are the transactional logs.
-Using the same terminal window, execute below listed SQL command:
+Using the same terminal window, execute below listed SQL command to determine filenames, location of redo logs and recreate log group with size of 400 MB using same log file.

   '''
   SQL> SELECT GROUP#, MEMBER FROM V$LOGFILE ORDER BY 1, 2;